bptlab/mimic-log-extraction/README.md

 ## config file

 For providing parameters via a `.yml` config file, provide the path to that file via the `--config` flag.
 This will override any setting provided via prompt or input flag, so be careful.
 Refer to the `example_config.yml` file for how to provide options.
-The config keys `icd_codes`, `drg_codes`, `additional_event_attributes` need to be explicitly set to `[]` in order to not be prompted for during extraction.
+The config keys `icd_codes`, `drg_codes`, and `additional_event_attributes` need to be explicitly set to `[]` in order to not be prompted for during extraction. `include_medications` only needs to be set for POE event logs to avoid the prompt.
+When `case_attributes` is set to `[]`, the respective default attributes are used.
+If the key is not provided, no case attributes are added.
+To be prompted for it during execution, `prompt_case_attributes` needs to be set to true.

 ## installation